mqwilber/bd_seasonality/README.md

 - `full_model.py`: Module that contains the classes used to instantiate and simulate a full host-parasite IPM.

 - `model_analysis.*`: A jupyter notebook and html file that reproduces many of the plots and quantities provided in the manuscript using the fitted reduced IPMs.
+The HTML file gives an easy, non-interactive view into this file.
+The Jupyter Notebook (ipynb) allows for exploration of the models.

 - `reduced_mcmc.py`: Script that fits the reduced IPMs to the observed field data.